Beverley Knight

 Knight sang at the London 2012 Paralympic Opening Ceremony.
 The performance was praised, and a recorded version by Knight reached No. 101 on iTunes, her first charting single since "Soul Survivor" and highest since "Beautiful Night" in 2010 and 2009, respectively.
+In 2016, Knight released her eighth studio album, Soulsville.
+In 2019, Knight celebrated 25 years in music with the release of the live album BK25 which was recorded with the Leo Green Orchestra.
+Knight's ninth studio album, The Fifth Chapter, was released in October 2023.

-Knight has been nominated for three the Laurence Olivier Awards: twice for Best Actress in a Musical in 2015 and 2022 for her performances in Memphis and The Drifters Girl, and once in 2023 Best Supporting Actress in a Musical for Sylvia.
+Knight has been nominated for two Laurence Olivier Awards for Best Actress in a Musical in 2015 and 2022 for her performances in Memphis and The Drifters Girl; she won in 2023, on her third nomination, the Best Supporting Actress in a Musical for Sylvia.
 Knight made her first foray into musical theatre in September 2013, replacing Heather Headley as Rachel Marron in The Bodyguard.
 In 2017, she made her pantomime debut at the Birmingham Hippodrome as the Fairy Godmother in Cinderella.

-In 2019, Knight celebrated 25 years in music with the release of the live album BK25 which was recorded with the Leo Green Orchestra.
+In 2025, Knight will be portraying Rosetta Tharpe in the stage production Marie & Rosetta at the Rose Theatre in Kingston upon Thames and the Minerva Theatre in Chichester.